NeCTAR-RC/nectar-training/package03/outline.markdown

 part: Outline
 ---

-Duration: about 1/2 to 1 hour
+Duration: about 1/2 to 1 hour (video shorter than 1/2 hour)

 Level: **_Beginner_** / _Intermediate_ / _Advanced_